Tumgik

 + + + +

-Keavy would allow her mind to return to the days she spent at the nunnery, a brief reprieve that allowed her to relive the only bit of peace she experienced since she arrived in Wessex.
+Keavy would allow her mind to return to the days she spent at the nunnery, a brief reprieve that allowed her to relive the only bit of peace she experienced since she arrived across the sea.

-She remembered the pitied look of the abbess when the slavers rolled through; she was barely ten years of age, thin, quiet, and did her best to stay hidden.
-There was warmth in her kindly brown eyes when the abbess looked to her and called for the cost of the little girl.
+It began with the abbess and her pitied look when the slavers rolled through; Keavy was barely ten years of age, thin, quiet, and did her best to stay hidden.
+She remembered the warmth in her kindly brown eyes when the abbess looked to her and called for the cost of the little girl.

 She fell to the ground, her legs weak from the weeks at sea, unable to stop herself from hitting the dirt path.
-Keavy felt the burn in her scars that lined the left side of her jaw and cheek, a parting gift of desperation from her mam the night their village was raided.
+Keavy felt the burn in her palms and knees, her scars that lined the left side of her jaw and cheek–a parting gift of desperation from her mam the night their village was raided.

 It was a night seared within her blood and that often returned to her with violent flashes when she slept.
-She remembered the cries from the villagers, how her daid handed her his dagger before taking a sword and leaving to fight with the other men.
-Her mam had begged and screamed for him not to leave, as anyone could see the flames curling from the rooftops, licking the night sky to the blood soaked earth that this battle was already lost.
+She was haunted by the cries from the villagers, how her daid handed her his dagger before taking a sword and leaving to fight with the other men.
+Her mam had begged and screamed for him not to leave, as anyone could see from the flames curling from the rooftops, licking the night sky, to the blood soaked earth that this battle was already lost.

-Stories had terrorized the coast of Irland of the blood-lust traders and slavers who ravaged the shores to take whatever they deemed profitable.
-They spoke of how villages would be nothing but ashes, how the men would be sold off as slaves, of the horrors of what would happen to women and girls.
+Stories had terrorized the coast of Irland of the blood-lust traders and slavers who ravaged the shores, taking whatever they deemed profitable.
+They spoke of how villages would be nothing but ashes, how the surviving men would be sold off as slaves, of the horrors of what would happen to women and girls.

 They were faceless, large and covered in blood and grime.
 Her mam was killed without so much as a scream and another grabbed her, searching for cloth for her wound and unaware as she tucked the dagger back into its sheath beneath her skirts.
-He tore fabric and pressed it to her face, before dragging her from her home, dragging her towards the shore.
+There was the tear of fabric and he pressed it to her face, before dragging her from her home, dragging her towards the shore.

 She would never forget the heat of the flames, how she choked on the soot and smoke as she stumbled over the fallen bodies around; her hand pressing the cloth on her face and the other gripping her side, holding the handle of the blade.
 There was a bold moment that seized her chest, to plunge it into his side and run to find her daid, but then she saw him, one of the dead amongst the many bodies, with his sword in his hand and his eyes empty as they bored forward.